jwoehr/nuqasm2/doc/nuqasm_ast.md

 </pre>

 <h3><pre>s_sect</pre></h3>

-If source was optionally preserved by translation, `s_sect` is an ordered list of unordered dictionaries, each representing a file visited in translation.
+If source was optionally preserved by translation `s_sect` is an ordered list of unordered dictionaries, each representing a file visited in translation.
 Each dictionary has 2 keys:

 * `filenum` is the zero-based index into `t_sect`'s list of files visited.
 * `source` is an ordered list of source code lines for the visited file.